varun0310t/Mycelium-VPN/README.md

 - Config file support (place config in `./config/ServerConfig.json` or mount into container)

 ## Current limitations
-- Bandwidth: throughput is currently limited (see Status).
-Suitable for low-bandwidth tasks.
+- Performance depends on host, Docker networking mode and underlying network; results will vary.
 - Not hardened for large-scale production by default (TLS/DTLS cert management optional).
-- Verbose debug logging can impact performance — disable in production.
-- Currently only supports linux (can be easily ported to windows by few changes needed in network interface and routing)
+- Currently only supports Linux (can be ported with OS-specific changes).

 ## Quick start (development)
 1. Build and run: